 Can You Visit JFK’s Grave?

 Yes.
-With its eternal flame encircled with Cape Cod granite and First Lady Jackie by his side, President John F. Kennedy’s grave is one of the most-visited sites at Arlington National Park.
+With its eternal flame encircled with Cape Cod granite, President John F. Kennedy’s grave is one of the most-visited sites at Arlington National Park.

 Where is JFK Buried?